John McMillan MacNeill's headstone, Keil Cemetery, Southend

 Comments on John McMillan MacNeill

 Around 1800, army officers purchased their commissions and the typical cost was around £400, too large an amount for John or his tenant-farmer father.
-It is possible that the commission was purchased by Malcolm MacNeill in advance of his daughter's marriage, to assist John's progress up the social ladder.
+It is possible that the commission was purchased by Malcolm MacNeill in advance of his daughter Jean's marriage, to assist John's progress up the social ladder.
 Obviously, John had not joined the army in 1792.

 John McMillan MacNeill and the family that followed him maintained a strong family connection to Margaret McVicar's family throughout his life and for 30 years after his death: